kartoza/rezoning-2-project/docs/src/development/building_the_backend.md

 ## How to run the backend locally

-The API of rezoning contains 2 parts: the rezoning api and the export function.
-Each need to be ran individually.
-But before running any of the 2, localstack needs to be running.
+The API of rezoning contains 2 parts: the rezoning API and the export function.
+Each needs to be run individually.
+But before running any of the 2, Localstack needs to be running.

-## Clone repo & checkout to development branch:
+## Clone repo & checkout to the development branch:
-First you need to fetch the source code for the backend using the following command:
+First, you need to fetch the source code for the backend using the following command:
 ```
 git clone https://github.com/worldbank/WB-rezoning-explorer-api.git
 ```